 B. The second set of factors that influence the runtime of the Rate Matrix Extraction (RME) job is the number of projects, resources, tasks that exist in the system.

 As the number of projects increase, so does the number of resources assigned to tasks on the projects.

 The following best practices can lower the job runtime, therefore forcing project managers to maintain projects:

-a.
-Remove any rate matrices from Admin > Finance > Setup > Defaults > Project Transaction Entry Defaults
+1. Remove any rate matrices from Administration > Finance > Setup > Defaults > Project Transaction Entry Defaults

-b.
-Remove any rate matrices from Admin > Finance > Setup > Entities, that are no longer used
+2. Remove any rate matrices from Administration > Finance > Setup > Entities that are no longer used

 Over time, database performance can suffer, causing one or more jobs to take longer to run due to a lack of maintenance.
 Once maintained, the performance can and will improve overall.